NomicFoundation/hardhat/docs/README.md

 <!-- (// TODO: add md syntax examples) -->

 ### Redirects

 Redirects allow you to redirect an incoming request path to a different destination path.
 Redirects settings are located in `redirects.config.js` file.
-It exports array of objects.
+It exports an array of objects.
 Each object represents a single redirect option.
 We utilize [NextJS Redirects](https://nextjs.org/docs/api-reference/next.config.js/redirects) API for that.

 ## Development

-This website is a SSG application based on Next.js.
+This website is an SSG application based on Next.js.
 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.